 What makes it a great holiday dish is the preparation method requires chilling before baking.
 You can make the filling the night before, then wrap it in puff pastry and bake on the day of the celebration.
 Stress free cooking indeed!

 To make the savoury filling I combined the chestnut aka cremini, portobello and porcini mushrooms for maximum flavour.
-I roasted the first two with a head of garlic and thyme.
+I roasted the first two with a head of garlic and thyme leaves.
 Then I reconstituted dried porcini mushrooms and added them to the mix as well.

 Other ingredients, that went into the filling, had two purposes